mozilla/normandy/docs/dev/driver.rst

       Emitted after Heartbeat has sent flow data to the Telemetry servers.
 Only available on Firefox 46 and higher.

+   .. note:: Individual events are only emitted once; if `on` is called after an
+      event has already been emitted, the given callback will be called immediately.

 .. js:function:: uuid()

    Generates a v4 UUID.
 The UUID is randomly generated.